jmoro1/voltmeter/README.md

 # voltmeter
-digital voltmeter coded in vhdl to run over a FPGA
+digital voltmeter coded in vhdl to run over a Arty A7-35 FPGA